EdenDonenfeld/Secret-Deals/README.md

 **There is a recording attachment of running the system, under Recording (29-05-2023 22-59-44) folder.**

+The client is an Android application that passes to the server the filters that the client entered for their vacation, and the server returns three links.

+One for the most affordable and cheap flight.

+Second for the most recommended hotel on the vacation booking site.

+The third for attractions and information about the landing place for the customer.

 # System installation
 Required environment and required tools: